dib-lab/2022-paper-branchwater-software/manuscript.md

 begins the search.
 It progressively reports the number of sketches searched in blocks of 10000 along with any matches.

+We typically run sra_search in a snakemake workflow, which manages environment variables and input/output files.

 ### Performance - scales linearly in memory and time with queries and # threads

 A variety of simple benchmarks will presumably show: